baragaun/bg-node-client/README.md

 I.e., to sign in with a token, do this:

-1. Execute `client.operations.user.signInWithToken`.
+### Step 1: Execute `client.operations.user.signInWithToken`.

 Set `queryOptions.polling.enabled` to `true`.
+The return value will contain an `SidMultiStepActionProgress`.
+You need its `id` to proceed.

+### Step 2: Call `client.operations.multiStepAction.getMultiStepActionProgress`

+To start the polling, set `queryOptions.polling.enabled` to `true`.
+The return value contains a `MultiStepActionRun` object.
+This the object that does the polling.

-2. Add a listener to the `client.operations.multiStepAction.addListener` event.
+### Step 3: Add a listener

+Use `MultiStepActionRun.addListener` to add a listener that will be called when the notification was sent out or the confirmation token was verified.

-3. Wait for the listener to be called when a notification was sent.
+### Step 4: Wait for the listener's `onNotificationSentOrFailed` to be called when a notification was sent.

-4. After the user entered the confirmation token, call `client.operations.multiStepAction.verifyToken`.
+When the listener is called, make sure the notification was sent out successfully.
+If that is the case, show a token input UI to the user, otherwise an error message.

+### Step 5: Call `client.operations.multiStepAction.verifyToken`

+Call this with the token that the user entered.

-5. Wait for the listener to be called when the token was verified.
+### Step 6: Wait for the listener's `onFinished` to be called when the token was verified.

+This concludes the process.

 ## Tests